LinusBolls/code-campus-map/README.md

 ## How it works

+We pull data from multiple data sources:

+### Google

+On the first slide, the map with the highlighted bookings and events is generated based on data from Google Calendar.
+The user has to sign in, and we fetch these events from their calendar.

+### Slack

+The other slides are generated based on Slack posts.

+### CODE Learning Platform

-Currently, we only pull data from two of the CODE Google Calendars to see Google Events that are currently in progress.
-In the future, we will also pull data from the CODE Learning Platform (intranet of CODE University) to show additional info about events.
+In the future, we plan to pull supplemental info about campus events and academic deadlines from the CODE Learning Platform (intranet of CODE University)